jkzing/vue-cli-plugin-multi-compiler/README.md

 ## Configure

-This plugin provides a option (`configureMultiCompilerWebpack`) in `vue.config.js` to tweak original vue cli webpack config into multiple configs.
+This plugin provides an option (`configureMultiCompilerWebpack`) in `vue.config.js` to tweak original vue cli webpack config into multiple configs.

 You can use either a `function` or an `array`: